jbwinters/jbwinters.github.io/_posts/2016-01-15-docker-nginx-gunicorn-flask.markdown

 	wheel==0.24.0
 	wsgi-request-logger==0.4.4

 Bump versions as needed.
-For this example you only need to install flask and wsgi-request-logger.
+For this example you only need to install flask, gunicorn, and wsgi-request-logger.
 We use [wsgi-request-logger](https://github.com/pklaus/wsgi-request-logger) to do the real work of logging WSGI events.

 run.py:
 {% highlight python %}